Heksii/V1/README.md

 # V1 Repository
-Learning to code in HTML and CSS
+Learning to code in HTML, CSS and JavaScript